rydmike/theme_demo/README.md

 - Private static constant string keys for all the settings entry DB keys.
 - A static function to `reset` all settings to their default values.
 - A static function to `init` all settings entry values to the values they have in the DB.
-- A static final `StateNotifierProvider` of type `SettingsEntry` for every settings value.
+- A static final `NotifierProvider` of type `SettingsEntry` for every settings value.

 We can see this below where three settings values implementations are presented as an example.